Skip to content

 And so…

-Shared decision-making is a fundamental component of safe, effective, and compassionate healthcare.
-Supporting and empowering children and families to make high-quality decisions that are consistent with their informed values and preferences can improve health outcomes.
+Shared decision-making is fundamental to safe, effective, and compassionate healthcare.
+Supporting and empowering children and families to make high-quality decisions consistent with their informed values and preferences can improve health outcomes.
 Understanding the barriers and facilitators influencing healthcare professionals, parents, and children’s abilities to use shared decision-making in clinical practice is essential.

 References